ekusuma/handin240/README.md

 with `e` and `c` before it.

 #### Configuring the PDF-maker script
+To create the config for this, just use the `create_cfg` helper script. **Note that the handin script config needs to be added to the `.cfg` file**.
+Following is a description of the format for the config.

 The first thing to note is that the very first line for this config **must** be
 ```
 rl_config